parapluu/Concuerror/docs/_posts/2014-06-02-poolboy-example.md

 ---
 layout: post
-title: "Testing Poolboy, Part 1: Concuerror basics"
+title: "Concuerror basics (Testing Poolboy, Part 1)"
 category: tutorials
-updated: 2016-05-11
+updated: 2018-03-21
 ---

-In this tutorial we will use Concuerror to analyze a few tests written for the [Poolboy](https://github.com/devinus/poolboy) library.
+In this tutorial we will explain some basic use of Concuerror to analyze a few tests written for the [Poolboy](https://github.com/devinus/poolboy) library.

 {:.no_toc}